 Unlike many dive operators in the Panglao area, the dive shop is located on the beach, making diving much more convenient than many other establishments.
 Of course, you also get to enjoy swaying palms and the white sand beach.

-For your diving in Bohol, we team up with the Best Western Plus Ivy wall Resort which is situated directly on Alona Beach, and a short stroll along the beach to the dive shop.
+For your dive holiday in Bohol, we team up with the Best Western Plus Ivy Wall Resort located directly on Alona Beach and a short stroll along the beach to the dive shop.
 The resort caters to guests with four standards of room: Standard, Deluxe, Premiere, and Family.

 Situated on the beach, and offers sea-view rooms.

 Diving in Bohol covers a broad spectrum of scuba adventure and experience levels.
 From peaceful sandy areas and muck to thrilling drift dives along coral-encrusted walls surrounded by schools of Jackfish and the chance of Whale sharks passing by.